 Her film THE VILLE, about one of St Louis’s most racially charged yet historically significant neighborhoods, won a Juror’s Citation the Black Maria film festival, “Best Local Documentary” at the St. Louis International Film Festival, and numerous awards at other festivals.
 It was described as “lyrical” and considered a “totally captivating look at contemporary urban America” by the Missoula Independent.

 Her first feature film as a Director of Photography, LOVES HER GUN, tackles the issue of guns in modern society, and won the Louis Black Spirit of Texas Award premiered at SXSW (2013).
-The film, though based on actual events, was largely improvised and relied on intuitive and sensitive camerawork and close collaboration with director and UT senior lecturer Geoff Marslett.
+The film, though based on actual events, was largely improvised and relied on intuitive and sensitive camerawork and close collaboration with director Geoff Marslett.

-Amy is currently shooting documentaries, features, and music videos in Austin and New York.
+Amy is currently shooting documentaries, features, and music videos in Austin, New York, and Los Angeles.